This post may contain affiliate links. Read the full disclosure here.

 4. Learn about the baby blues, postpartum depression, and anxiety

 Because fathers are not the ones carrying the baby, it can be harder for them to know what to prepare for and how to be an active participant in their new baby’s life.
-I am a single mother so I can’t speak to the dynamic between a father and their new baby, but this post about preparing for birth and newborns is a really good read.
-Also, here are some general things fathers can do to prepare for a newborn baby:
+Here are some general things fathers can do to prepare for a newborn baby:

 1. Read about being a father

 One of the best things a soon-to-be father can do to prepare for a newborn is lots and lots of reading.
 This is especially important for first-time fathers because there is so much information they are clueless about when it comes to pregnancy and newborns.
 Here are some great book recommendations for new fathers: Dude, You’re Gonna Be a Dad!, Dads Pregnant Too, and It’s a dad!

 Something that is really important for fathers to do is make sure they have an efficient amount of time to bond with their newborns.
 This one can be hard depending on what the father does for a living, but soon-to-be dads should take the maximum time off of work that is financially and logistically feasible.